-- T1: The doctor is unable to feel the tu mour or see it with imaging. - T1a: Cancer is found incidentally during an operation for benign prostate enlargement (called a transurethral resection of the prostate, or TURP) and is present in less than 5% of the tissue removed. - T1b: Cancer is found after a TURP and is present in more than 5%. - T1c: Cancer is found by mpMRI biopsy or biopsy. - T2: Can feel that the tumour seems to be confined to the prostate. - T2a: Cancer is found in one half or less of only one side of the prostate. - T2b: Cancer is found in more than half of one side of the prostate.
+T1: The doctor is unable to feel the tu mour or see it with imaging.

+T1a: Cancer is found incidentally during an operation for benign prostate enlargement (called a transurethral resection of the prostate, or TURP) and is present in less than 5% of the tissue removed.
-confined

-Above shows stages T1 to T4, where the tumour (in yellow) develops from a small size to one

-- T2c: Cancer is found in both sides of the prostate. - T3: Cancer has begun to spread outside the prostate. - T3a: Cancer extends outside the prostate but not to the seminal vesicles. - T3b: Cancer has spread to the seminal vesicles. - T4: Cancer has spread to other tissues next to the prostate. - T4a: Cancer invades bladder neck, sphincter, or rectum. - T4b: Tumour has invaded the levator muscles and/or fixed to the pelvic wall.
+T1b: Cancer is found after a TURP and is present in more than 5%.

+T1c: Cancer is found by mpMRI biopsy or biopsy.

+T2: Can feel that the tumour seems to be confined to the prostate.

+T2a: Cancer is found in one half or less of only one side of the prostate.

+T2b: Cancer is found in more than half of one side of the prostate.

+T2c: Cancer is found in both sides of the prostate.

+T3: Cancer has begun to spread outside the prostate.

+T3a: Cancer extends outside the prostate but not to the seminal vesicles.

+T3b: Cancer has spread to the seminal vesicles.

+T4: Cancer has spread to other tissues next to the prostate.

+T4a: Cancer invades bladder neck, sphincter, or rectum.

+T4b: Tumour has invaded the levator muscles and/or fixed to the pelvic wall.